adkuba/TL-frontend/README.md

 - the ability to create a backup of the given pages?

 ## Wiki
-I need to create frontend wiki, for more info look at Issues and read backend wiki on the other repository.
+For more info look at Issues and read [backend wiki](https://github.com/adkuba/TL-backend/wiki).
+Frontend wiki - to be done.